 DO NOT ENTER A GP SURGERY, PHARMACY OR HOSPITAL.
 CALL 111 IF YOU NEED TO SPEAK TO SOMEONE.

 There is no need to stockplie prescriptions early or ask for inhalers if you have never had them before.
 We cannot issue paracetamol for Coronavirus or other flu-like symptoms.
 Please use Patient Access or NHS App for repeat scripts.
 This will help us to keep providing care to those that need it most.

 Like the common cold, coronavirus infection usually occurs through close contact with a person with novel coronavirus via cough and sneezes or hand contact.
 A person can also catch the virus by touching contaminated surfaces if they do not wash their hands.
 Testing of suspected coronavirus cases is carried out in line with strict guidelines.
 This means that suspected cases are kept in isolation, away from public areas of GP surgeries, pharmacies and hospitals and returned home also in isolation.
 Any equipment that come into contact with suspected cases are thoroughly cleaned as appropriate.
 Specific guidance has also been shared with NHS staff to help safeguard them and others.
-Patients can be reassured that their safety is a top priority, and are encouraged to attend all appointments as usual.
+Patients can be reassured that their safety is a top priority, and are encouraged to book a telephone or video consultation if needed.
 Everyone is being reminded to follow Public Health England advice to:

 - Always carry tissues with you and use them to catch your cough or sneeze.
 Then bin the tissue, and wash your hands, or use a sanitiser gel.

 - Wash your hands often with soap and water, especially after using public transport.
 Use a sanitiser gel if soap and water are not available.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are unwell.